Kvan7/awakened-poe-trade/docs/quick-start.md

 #### First of all, how does it work? {:style="margin-top: 0;"}

-When you press `Ctrl + C` Path of Exile copies the item's text (under cursor, if any) to the clipboard.
+When you press `Ctrl + C` Path of Exile 2 copies the item's text (under cursor, if any) to the clipboard.
-All that remains is to parse text in Awakened PoE Trade and show to you in a fancy way.
+All that remains is to parse text in Exalted PoE2 Trade and show to you in a fancy way.

 ### Usage